schabibi1/quiz-app/README.md

 - [ ] Count down timer
 - [ ] "Previous" button to go back & update the previous quesion's answer
 - [ ] An input or button element to confirm user name registration before displaying questions
-- [ ] E2E & Unit testing
-- [ ] GitHub actions to set up the correct toolchain for build environment, or set up the authentication to the cloud provider